city

 If you're looking for professional advice between the two systems and which one you should choose, it's clear by now that an addressable system offers additional benefits that conventional systems simply cannot offer.
 However, small buildings and those with restricted budgets might not be able to afford this type of system.
 Rest assured that our team is here to help you find the perfect solution.

-Addressable vs. Conventional Fire Alarm Systems: A Comparison Overview
+Addressable vs. Conventional Fire Alarm Systems: A Comparison

 Wiring Less wiring as one wire connects all circuits Radial circuits, each device has its own wire

-Location detection Specific location information is given to quickly spot the problem Multiple units linked to the same zone, more difficult to detect the problem
+Location Detection Specific location information is given to quickly spot the problem Multiple units linked to the same zone, more difficult to detect the problem

 Cost More expensive as a whole, lower installation cost Less expensive as a whole, higher installation cost